Rubric Best Practices, Examples, and Templates

 - Writing assignments

 There are several starting points for rubric creation.
-Regardless of your approach, it’s a good idea to create your rubric in a table or spreadsheet in Word, Google Docs, Sheets, etc., and then transfer it by typing it into Moodle.
-You can also use online tools to create the rubric, but you will still have to type the criteria, indicators, levels, etc., into Moodle.
+Regardless of your approach, it’s a good idea to create your rubric in a table or spreadsheet in Word, Google Docs, Sheets, etc., and then transfer it to Moodle.
+You can also use online tools to create the rubric, but you will still have to enter the criteria, indicators, levels, etc., into Moodle.
 Rubric creators: Rubistar, iRubric

 Start with an example or template